-- Additional switches added to the existing thereby equally spreading each host's network connections across multiple switches. - Additional ESXi hosts added in the compute or management layers to provide N+1 protection. - Applicable Citrix XenDesktop infrastructure server roles are duplicated and spread amongst management host instances where connections to each are load balanced via the addition of F5 appliances.
+- Additional switches added to the existing thereby equally spreading each host's network connections across multiple switches. - Additional ESXi hosts added in the compute or Mgmt layers to provide N+1 protection. - Applicable Citrix XenDesktop infrastructure server roles are duplicated and spread amongst Mgmt host instances where connections to each are load balanced via the addition of F5 appliances.

-5.5.1 vSAN HA/ FTT configuration
+5.5.1 VMware vSAN HA/ FTT configuration

-The minimum configuration required for vSAN is 3 ESXi hosts (or two hosts in conjunction with an external witness node).
+The minimum configuration required for Dell EMC VxRail is 3 ESXi hosts.
 The issue with having a 3-Node cluster is if one node fails there is nowhere to rebuild the failed components, so 3 node clusters should be used only for POC or non-production.